The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 • Transaction classification: SLMs automate the categorization of invoice line items, expediting the entry process into bookkeeping systems with precision and accuracy.

-• Sentiment analysis: By scrutinizing earnings call transcripts, SLMs detect nuanced shifts in management tone, providing valuable insights for developing trading signals and strategic decision-making.
+• Sentiment analysis: By scrutinizing earnings call transcripts, SLMs detect nuanced shifts in management tone, providing valuable insights for strategic decision-making.

 • Custom entity extraction: SLMs systematize unstructured bank statements, converting them into standardized data.
 This expedites lending risk analysis and contributes to a more streamlined financial reporting process.